Social Worker Led Frugal Life To Donate Nearly $11 Million To Children's Charities

 "He left it all to charities — mostly to kids, the section of society that couldn't really help themselves," his friend Shashi Karan told NPR.

 Naiman had no spouse or biological children.
-But his elder brother, who was disabled and died in 2013, "kind of colored the way he looked at things," his friend Susan Madsen The Associated Press.
+But his elder brother, who was disabled and died in 2013, "kind of colored the way he looked at things," his friend Susan Madsen told The Associated Press.

 Before spending two decades at Washington's Department of Social and Health Services, where he reportedly earned about $67,200 a year, Naiman was a banker.

 "He made a career change into social services probably around the time he was fostering," Washington State Department of Children, Youth and Families spokeswoman Debra Johnson told NPR.
-A dedicated and valued employee, he shared fond memories of the children he fostered with colleagues, she said.
+A dedicated and valued employee, he shared fond memories of the children he fostered, she said.

 Despite living a modest life, he amassed a great deal of wealth by saving his work wages, taking on side jobs and inheriting millions from his parents.

-Before he was diagnosed with cancer, Naiman thought about taking more road trips or moving to a new house with a view, Karan said.
+Before he was diagnosed with cancer, Naiman thought about taking more road trips or moving to a house with a view, Karan said.
 But those dreams receded after the diagnosis.
 Instead, he spent his time researching charities.

-He would joke that he was doing "work at the foundation," alluding to Bill Gates, Karan said.
+He would joke that he was doing "work at the foundation," alluding to Microsoft founder and billionaire philanthropist Bill Gates, Karan said.

-Naiman was buoyed by the knowledge that he was leaving the organizations with his money.
-Karan recalled to CNN that Naiman said, "'My gift is going to be bigger than their annual budget.
-It's going to blow them away.'"
+Naiman was buoyed by the knowledge that he was leaving the organizations his money.
+Karan recalled to CNN that Naiman said, " 'My gift is going to be bigger than their annual budget.
+It's going to blow them away.' "

 He was right.